 10. Where is my money going with the new investment options?

 The investment options you are using will be made up of new investment funds that have similar levels of risk as your current ones.
 The majority of the portfolios are made up of Vanguard index funds.
+You can learn more about the underlying investments in the new portfolios by clicking here.

 We will be switching from an age-based portfolio to a target-date portfolio.
 Instead of entering a student’s age, you will enter the date you expect them to go to college.
 If that date changes because they skip a grade or enter the military, you just change the date you expect them to go and the investments will be adjusted.
 The new portfolio will work similarly: as the student gets closer to college, the investment automatically transitions into a more conservative investment mix.